JohnnyFlight/Terrain-Generation/README.md

 This isn't the intended use, it's just as far as I got, since I was focussing on the main logic of the tool before I got to the UI bit.

 Also, there's a toon shader I was working on thrown in for free, if you're interested in that.

+Note: A lot of the boilerplate code for meshes was taken from this tutorial on Gamasutra. https://www.gamasutra.com/blogs/JayelindaSuridge/20130903/199457/Modelling_by_numbers_Part_One_A.php